ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 We can modify `Amount` to use, for example, a Rust implementation of decimal numbers.
 We _only_ need to change the code for `Amount`; all code that uses `Amount` automatically adopts the new behavior.

-Any new code we write that uses our custom types benefits from all the type validations built into those types.
+All code we write that uses our custom types benefits from all the type validations for those custom types.
 If we add more validations to `Amount` or `Balance`, they automatically propagate to each site where those types are used.

 ## A `PhoneNumber` Type